Here you will find the latest advice and news around school arrangements at this time.

 Most people with coronavirus have at least 1 of these symptoms

-What are the objectives of the Government’s asymptomatic testing strategy in education settings?
+What are the objectives of the Government’s asymptomatic testing strategy?

 By testing we will help to break the chains of transmission of coronavirus.
 The rapid testing programme in secondary schools and colleges will help to identify asymptomatic positive cases.
 Those who test positive will then self-isolate, helping to keep other pupils and students in face-to-face education.